VikParuchuri/vikparuchuri.com/source/_posts/2013-07-17-figuring-out-which-simpsons-character-is-speaking.markdown

 Great-grandpa Simpson.
 ```

 I immediately set about to correct this glaring omission.
-Rather that sit down and manually label each episode with speaker information, I decide to use the power of the computer to do it for me.
+Rather that sit down and manually label each episode with speaker information, I decided to use the power of the computer to do it for me.
 To quote Homer, `Don't worry, head.
 The computer will do our thinking now.`

 I will follow this post up with a technical one, but for now, you can find all of my code [here](https://github.com/VikParuchuri/simpsons-scripts).